Subscriber only lesson.

 The relationship between the process groups is shown in this figure.

 The processes have also been allocated across ten knowledge areas.
 Each of these knowledge areas has a dedicated chapter in the PMBOK® Guide.
 Each knowledge area represents a category of project management activity.
-For convenience and as a memory aid, I have colour-coded the knowledge areas.
+For convenience and as a memory aid, I have color-coded the knowledge areas.
 This coding is unique to this course, but I have found it helpful when trying to remember which processes are related.

 - Project Integration Management